AxisCommunications/acap-runtime/README.md

 ```

 ## Access point
-The acap-runtime is a network protocol based service using [gRPC](https://grpc.io/) and the accesspoint is an Unix Domain Socket (USD).
+The acap-runtime is a network protocol based service using [gRPC](https://grpc.io/) and the accesspoint is an Unix Domain Socket (UDS).

 ```
 acap-runtime.sock